 Vdara sits just off the Strip within the CityCenter complex.

-It has direct indoor connections to The Cosmopolitan and Bellagio, with convenient access to ARIA, making it easy to reach dining, shows, and casinos without fully immersing yourself in Strip chaos.
+It has direct indoor connections to The Cosmopolitan and Bellagio, making dining and nightlife easy to reach without staying inside the Strip’s constant noise.
+Nearby attractions like the Arte Museum Las Vegas are also within walking distance of CityCenter.
 However, it does not sit directly on the sidewalk, which limits spontaneous Strip exploration.

 Location here is best described as adjacent, not embedded.